Terms & Policies

 Market Disruption means any action, event or circumstance which, as determined by Airwallex in its sole and absolute discretion: (i) has the direct or indirect effect of hindering, limiting or restricting the ability of Airwallex or its Group Companies to obtain a firm quote of an offer price, convert any currency into any other currency, or to transfer any sum to any other country or within the same country; (ii) results in any purchase currency not being available in the interbank foreign exchange market in accordance with normal commercial practice; or (iii) constitutes unusual price volatility in the foreign exchange markets.

-Payment means a payment to be made by the Customer to a payee through the Airwallex Platform.
+Payment means each and every individual payment to be made for you by Airwallex to a third party payee through the Airwallex Platform as part of the Payment Services.

-Payment Date means the date nominated by you in your instructions to us, for the Payment to be transferred from Airwallex to the payee.
-The Payment Date for any transfer must be a Business Day in both countries (i.e. the countries where the Parties are located to transact business).
+Payment Date means the date nominated by you in your instructions to us through the Airwallex Platform, for the Payment to be transferred from Airwallex to the payee.

 Personal Data means information that identifies a specific living person (not a company, legal entity, or machine) that is collected, transmitted to or accessible through the Services and as otherwise defined in the Data Protection Legislation.

-Regulatory Body means any person or regulatory body concerned with the creation, enforcement or supervision of, or compliance with Applicable Law, including the Monetary Authority of Singapore and any regulatory body which replaces it.
+Regulatory Body means any person or regulatory body concerned with the creation, enforcement or supervision of, or compliance with Applicable Law.

-Service Fees means all fees applicable to the use of the Services.
+Service Fees means all fees applicable to the use of each of the Services.

 Webapp means the user interface that the Customer and its Authorised Users may use to access the Airwallex Platform and the Services.